Nebuchadnezzar II 023

 BÀD da-an-num i-na ku-up-ri ù a-gu-úr-ri

-(ii 47) I surrounded it with a fortified wall of bitumen and baked brick like a mountain.
-Beside the wall of baked brick, I built a great wall using strong stone(s) (and) large (slabs) quarried from the mountain(s) and (then) I raised its superstructure like a mountain.
-I had that building built to be an object of wonder and I filled it with splendor for all of the people to see.
-Dignity, anger, reverence, (and) brilliance of kingship surround it so that criminals (and) the unrighteous cannot enter inside it.
+(ii 47) I surrounded it like a mountain with a fortified wall using bitumen and baked brick.
+Alongside the wall of baked brick, I built a great wall using strong stone(s) (and) large (slabs) quarried from the mountain(s) and (then) I raised its superstructure like a mountain.

 ii 4848